awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 An *alias* is an optional display name for a [customer master key \(CMK\)](concepts.md#master_keys)\.

 Each CMK can have multiple aliases, but each alias points to only one CMK\.
 The alias name must be unique in the AWS account and region\.
-To simplify code that runs in multiple regions, you can use the same alias name, but point it to a different CMK in each region\.
+To simplify code that runs in multiple regions, you can use the same alias name but point it to a different CMK in each region\.

 You can use AWS KMS API operations to list, create, and delete aliases\.
 You can also update an alias, which associates an existing alias with a different CMK\.
 There is no operation to edit or change an alias name\.
 If you create an alias for a CMK that already has an alias, the operation creates another alias for the same CMK\.
 To change an alias name, delete the current alias and then create a new alias for the CMK\.